joelcardinal/git-cheat-sheet/README.md

 A tag just adds a name to the last commit, typically used to mark a point in history, like a release.

+IMPORTANT: do not name a tag the same as a branch, git gets confused when you use common commands as it can't readily distinguish between branches and tags without you providing a full reference path.

 Add tag simple tag with no description

 ```git tag v1.0.0```